Sheikh-H/VenTory-Inventory-Manager/README.md

 The generated login details should be provided to the new user for the purposes of the demonstration.

-Owners can also view employee information, review employee activity, reset passwords, and remove employee accounts.
+Owners can also view employee information, review employee activity, reset passwords, and remove non-owner accounts.

 ---